BlockchainInstituteChi/weteachblockchain.org/_collections/_lessons/bitcoin-for-devs_lesson12.md

 {% include callouts/definition.html
 	title="PAPER WALLETS"
-	bodyText="A paper wallet is a common type of “cold storage”.
+	bodyText="A paper wallet is a common type of 'cold storage'.
 It’s a method of storing keys offline.
 This can be done by writing out your wallet seed or private keys on a piece of paper and storing it somewhere safe such as a home fire safe.
 There are stainless steel versions of these types of wallets that allow you to etch your wallet seeds into a steel plate which provides improved durability."
 %}
 <hr />